Male Fragility and Abusive Relationships: The Psychological Underpinnings

 Take this classic example, for instance, from a “charming”, and obviously lonely incel named Miguel, who seems to feel as though my article was directed at him, and young men only:

-I surmise poor “Miguel the Incel” saw a bit of himself in my article, (if he’d even bothered to click on it) and now he’s triggered AF, lashing out, and making baseless assumptions about me.
-(For the record, my husband and I are celebrating our 30th anniversary this year.)
+I surmise the poor little a-hole in the above comment who I call “Miguel the Incel” saw a bit of himself in my article, (if he’d even bothered to click on it) and now he’s triggered AF, his fragile ego causing him to lash out, making baseless assumptions about me.

-If I hated men, I doubt I’d be married to one this long, as well as put up with his shit for decades!
+If I hated men, I doubt I’d be married to one this long, as well as patiently put up with his shit for decades!
+It cracks me up how guys like him instantly assume I’m single and soo desperate. 🤣

 Whose “hitting the wall” now, Migs?
 Its obvious he was enraged, by my little ol article, and all it took for him to go ballistic/beserk was to read the title.
 How pathetic!